 There are currently eleven active clinical affiliates that give students a broad range of experiences during on-site clinical training:

-- Baylor Scott & White Hospital – Temple
+- Baylor Scott & White Medical Center – Temple

 - Baylor Scott & White Healthcare – Round Rock